Getting Back Into Karate Training?

-Many people who trained in Karate or other martial arts the past and had to give it up for one reason or another often look to get back into it.
+Many people who trained in Karate or other martial arts (such as Kung Fu or Tae Kwon Do) in the past and had to give it up for one reason or another often look to get back into it at a later date.
 If this applies to you, then it is our intention to give you extra information on this page as you will have a better idea what you’re looking for than most other people.

 But first, to address the main concern that many people have (especially higher grades) when looking at returning to training after a long time off.
 That is, that they’ll be rusty and not be able to perform up to the level that they had previously been.
 In short, no longer worthy of their previous grade.
 Relax, we’ve had a number of people, especially adults, return to training after a long time off.
 Even instructor Charlie Wildish had a number of years of training due to domestic circumstances before returning to training.
 So you will be treated sympathetically and eased back into it.
 You will NOT under any circumstances be thrown in the deep end, belittled or embarrassed in any way.
 Holistic Karate has a strong ethos of supporting each other in a friendly environment.

 The next thing you’ll probably notice with us is that our classes, whilst structured and professionally taught, have a more relaxed atmosphere than many other martial arts classes.
 There is a good reason for this.
 In pre-war Japan, they had military conscription and it was noted that young men with a martial arts background fared better than those that did not.
 So martial arts were often geared to preparing young men for conscription and hence the militaristic nature of many Japanese and Korean martial art classes (Japan occupied Korea at this time).

 Football and rugby clubs have discipline without the semi-militaristic format, so we don’t really need to adhere to it rigidly.
 We keep some of the etiquette for structure and tradition, but we’re not preparing young men for war and prefer to treat adults like adults!